 - Transplant lettuce seedlings that were started indoors under grow lights or purchased from a garden centre.

-For a crop of baby lettuce, I like to sow the seeds in bands.
+For a crop of baby lettuce, I sow the seeds in bands.
 You can make narrow bands that are just three to four inches across or wider bands to fit your space.
-I often sow twelve to eighteen inch wide bands of baby lettuces in my raised beds, trying to space the seeds about two inches apart.
+I like to sow twelve to eighteen inch wide bands of baby lettuces in my raised beds, trying to space the seeds about two inches apart.
 You can grow a single variety this way or buy a packet of gourmet mixed lettuces.

 How to plant romaine lettuce